career advice

 If you want to travel for work, you have to look at the options.
 Are you a good writer?
 Then you have to A. Write and B. Travel.
 I saved so much money working at things I hated at the beginning to do what I do now.
 You have to absolutely love and thrive on writing to make a living writing in any way.
 And you have to be nice to people, follow up, and be persistent to assigning editors without being a pest.

 You also have to understand many aspects of the business to make money in travel media - what do sponsorships mean?
-How does SEO play a role, and newsletter statistics?
+How does SEO and now the AI revolution play a role, and newsletter statistics?
 What about social media?
-Can you see which content is performing best and why?
+What does your own brand look like?
 All of these things mean much more than they did ten years ago.
+There’s no use grumbling about it, as Jerry Weintraub says, “Do not get attached to the world as it is, because the world is changing.
+Something new is coming.
+Every ten years, a big hand comes down and sweeps the dishes off the table.”

-There are other ways to travel without being a writer.
-You can be a tour guide or tour director (I did it in Europe for a couple of years), work in public relations for a travel/lifestyle based company, or work at a hotel company that allows you freedom to grow in your career and travel throughout the properties.
-You can also become a travel advisor, where you plan every aspect of trips for people.
+There are so many other ways now to work in travel without being a writer.
+The luxury travel agent and advisor industry has exploded in a way that I could just start to see happening in 2012.
+You can be a tour guide or tour director which I also do, or work at a hotel company that allows you freedom to grow in your career and travel throughout the properties.
 I wrote this article in 2012 and still get emails about it today.
 Most of it still applies today.
 Just know that, like everything, it is a job too - you have to be detail-oriented and learn the industry.
-Here’s a recent piece for AFAR: The Best Advice for New Travel Advisors.
+Here’s a more recent piece for AFAR: The Best Advice for New Travel Advisors.

 The more corporate jobs are great for most people because of the steady paycheck and ability to live a more balanced life.
 It is tough for me to recommend to someone "go be a travel writer" if they don't have savings or a good support system, because it just doesn't work easily for most people, especially in the changing media landscape.
 Create a portfolio.
 Start writing locally in your own city.
 Start right out of college if possible, something that I didn't do.
 Don't just knock on doors - be a human wrecking ball and smash through them.
 Write for very little money if you have to get clips, BUT don't do it forever.
 Give it a time limit and then know your worth and demand it.
 Twitter matters.
 Facebook matters.
 Instagram matters.
 Be on there.
 Network but not in an obvious way.
 Relationships matter.
 By constantly trying to get in front of people, even if it took a year or more, I have made relationships in the industry that are priceless.
 I've worked really, really hard for the relationships I have.